mateuszjurewicz/notes_public/Machine Learning.md

 NCP and CCP were tested on clustering mixtures of 2D Gaussians, clustering MNIST images into single-class clusters, and something called Spike Sorting, which is not an ordering task, but it's about grouping electrical neuron activity spikes as belonging to individual neurons.

-I'm not sure what they mean by the importance of a variable-input softmax function for the prediction of a varying number of clusters, will have to look at code.
+It includes a form of variable-input length softmax for the prediction of a varying number of clusters, which just means there may be a different number of available clusters to assign a point to, but looking at code it's also not exactly a softmax function that in the end returns a vector over all available clusters, the highest being at the index of the chosen cluster.

 ### How does NCP work?